foxhound87/mobx-react-form/docs/DefiningFields.md

 > Read more about how to [Enable Declarative Validation Rules (DVR)](https://github.com/foxhound87/mobx-react-form/blob/master/docs/EnablingDVRValidation.md)

 ### Using Json Schema Validation Keywords (SVK)

-You can also define **related** fields to validate defining a `defaults` object to pass to the form initializer:

 ```javascript
 const fields = ['username', 'password'];